adammillerio/kubernetes-the-homelab-way/docs/01-installing-the-host-tools.md

-# Installing the Client Tools
+# Installing the Host Tools

 In this lab, we will be installing the host tools that will be necessary to provision the K8S cluster compute resources in Section 2.